rallets/console-app-net5/README.md

 - `secrets.json`
 - Azure KeyVault

-Your custom configuration properties (Options) should be placed inside objects, and not added directly to the AppConfig class.
+Your custom configuration properties (Options pattern) should be placed inside objects, and not added directly to the AppConfig class.
 In this wy it's possible to inject these classes during DI.

 ### User secrets